HOPLAB-LBP/hoplab-wiki/docs/research/fmri/analysis/fmri-rois.md

 4. **Intersect Masked and Activated Voxels**
     - Generate a new ROI that includes only the voxels both significantly active in the contrast and within the initial mask (e.g., sphere or anatomical region).

+5. **Extract beta values from selected voxels**
+    - We use the generated ROI to filter voxels in the beta images (the `beta_00*.nii` images in the SPM GLM output folder) for further MVPA.

 This approach has two key benefits:

 1. **Selective Targeting of Relevant Voxels**: It ensures that the ROI captures only the voxels relevant for the cognitive function of interest, maximizing information and minimizing potential noise from uninformative voxels.
 2. **Feature Reduction**: Reducing the number of features (voxels) helps improve the classifier's performance by mitigating the **Curse of Dimensionality** (see this [article on dimensionality reduction](https://www.datacamp.com/blog/curse-of-dimensionality-machine-learning) for more info).

-### Example: Intersecting an ROI with Activation Maps
+### Example: Generating Refined ROIs by Intersecting Masks with Activation Maps

-The following MATLAB script generates ROIs that include only the intersection of an initial mask (e.g., anatomical or spherical) with significant activation from an SPM contrast map.
-This is particularly useful for targeted analyses, such as MVPA.
+The following MATLAB script refines ROIs by intersecting an initial mask (e.g., anatomical or spherical) with a subject-specific activation map from an SPM contrast.
+This approach is particularly valuable for targeted analyses, such as **multivariate pattern analysis (MVPA)**.

-The script:
+#### Script Workflow

-1. Applies a statistical threshold to the contrast map, identifying voxels with significant activation.
+1. **Thresholding**: Applies a statistical threshold to the contrast map, identifying only voxels with significant activation.
-2. Intersects these significant voxels with the ROI mask.
+2. **Intersection**: Intersects these significant voxels with the ROI mask to focus on relevant areas within the predefined region.
-3. Ensures a minimum number of significant voxels in the resulting ROI (default: 25).
-If the threshold does not yield enough voxels, the significance threshold is incrementally relaxed.
+3. **Voxel Count Check**: Ensures the resulting ROI contains a minimum number of significant voxels (default: 25).
+If the voxel count is too low, the significance threshold is incrementally relaxed until the minimum count is met.
-4. Saves the final ROI in both NIfTI (.nii) and MATLAB (.mat) formats for further analysis.
+4. **Saving Results**: Exports the final ROI in both NIfTI (`.nii`) and MATLAB (`.mat`) formats, making it ready for further analysis.

 !!! tip "Finding Contrast Names in SPM"
     To find the exact names of contrasts in an SPM model, load the SPM.mat file and check `SPM.xCon.name`.
 This allows you to confirm the contrast names required for the `contrastName` field in `roisStruct`.